matplotlib/cycler/doc/source/index.rst

 Slicing
 -------

-Cycles can be sliced with :obj:`silce` objects
+Cycles can be sliced with :obj:`slice` objects

 .. ipython:: python